sarasharma11/Swiggy-Clone/README.md

 # Swiggy-Clone

 A full-stack food ordering web app built with the **MERN** stack (MongoDB, Express.js, React, Node.js).
-This is a Swiggy-inspired platform where vendors can list food items, and users can browse, order, and enjoy meals.
+This is a Swiggy-inspired platform where vendors can list food items, and users can browse and order.
 The app also supports **Docker** for easy deployment.

 ---